gvsa123/blogspot_scraper/README.md

 Project proposal for research in Sociology using Natural Language Processing.

 ### Objective
 To demonstrate the use of data mining methods in computer science to study blogs under the Blogspot platform.
-The gathered data can later be processed using Natural Language Processing Toolkits (e.g. NLTK), or to be content analyzed using traditioal social science methods.
+The gathered data can later be processed using Natural Language Processing Toolkits (e.g. summary extraction), or to be content analyzed using traditional social science methods.

 ## Tree
 |Files|Description|